pkantue/molomolotech/Podcast/ShowNotes/ep024/The Ultimate Resume Toolkit.md

 **Host (Paulin):**
 *"Let’s start with the most widely used tool—**Microsoft Word**.
 It’s simple, accessible, and powerful if used correctly.
 But here’s the mistake most people make: they treat it like a blank sheet instead of a structured document.

-When I applied for jobs in Europe, the expectation was a **clean, structured** resume—often no more than **two pages**.
+When I applied for some jobs, the expectation was a **clean, structured** resume—often no more than **two pages**.
 In North America, I had to emphasize **impact-driven bullet points** and keywords to pass through Applicant Tracking Systems (ATS).

 So, when using MS Word:
 - Use **clear headings** (Education, Experience, Skills).